Baltimore, MD

 Comparing amount of park space between neighborhoods by race/ethnicity

-Residents in neighborhoods of color* have access to 23% more park space per person than the city’s average neighborhood and 43% more than those in white neighborhoods.
+Across the country, parks located in neighborhoods with a majority of residents of color are half the size of parks in predominantly white neighborhoods yet serve five times more people per acre, according to TPL park equity data.
+In Baltimore, residents in neighborhoods of color* have access to 13% more park space per person than the city’s average neighborhood and 24% more than those in white neighborhoods.
 Additionally, we compared park space in the city’s average neighborhood with others by specific race and ethnicity:

 *Neighborhoods of color are defined as those in Baltimore with the highest concentrations of people who identify as Black, Hispanic, Indigenous and Native American, Asian American, Pacific Islander, multiple races, or other communities of color (more information).